GeeCeeCee/fund-allocation/README.md

 # Fund Allocation Service

-A TypeScript Express API for managing investment fund allocations across different portfolios with support for one-time and monthly deposit plans.
+A TypeScript Express app for managing investment fund allocations across different portfolios with support for one-time and monthly deposit plans.

 ## Features